 On January 15, 2021, the state of Nayarit started the 8:00 pm curfew for bars and restaurants until February 5, 2021.
 We haven’t had this curfew in Nayarit since July 2020.
-It was really surprising they did this again but according to the state, confirmed cases in Nayarit have now increased to 8,000+.
+It was really surprised they did this again but according to the state, confirmed cases in Nayarit have now increased to 8,000+.
 We are not in the top 10 states in Mexico with most COVID cases so it’s only a curfew.

-As for the day to day living here, Nuevo Vallarta is not very strict on wearing masks in establishments (except for spas and very confined spaces).
+As for the day-to-day living here, Nuevo Vallarta is not very strict on wearing masks in establishments (except for spas and very confined spaces).
 There’s not a lot of visitors here and all the bars and restaurants have an open layout.

-What type of travelers visit Nuevo Vallarta?
+What type of travelers visits Nuevo Vallarta?